Registrations are open

 Announcement: the route for 2026

 Introducing the rough route plan and rough dates (=changes possible!) for Ecotopia Biketour 2026.
 Some notes: Regular cycling is planned to be around 35–55km per day, with an overall average of 37km/day, and a rest day every fourth day.
-During the Childish Weeks we bike around 20km per day and have rest days more often.
+Mind it’s not as easy there as it may look by the sole distance (dominant winds, elevations, surface, weather); besides, there’s usually plenty opportunities to ride more:) During the Childish Weeks we bike around 20km per day and have rest days more often.
 The start and end date, and region for the Childish Weeks are set and won’t be changed.
-Unlike some previous years, there is no QINTAW start.
-Everyone is invited from the beginning.
-The QINTAW start in previous years was a tool to make the culture…
+Unlike…

 Continue reading